GeForce 8 series: 8800 GTX / 8800 Ultra

 The GeForce 8800 GTX was by far the fastest GPU when first released, and 13 months after its initial debut it still remained one of the fastest.
 The GTX has 128 stream processors clocked at 1.35 GHz, a core clock of 575 MHz, and 768 MB of 384-bit GDDR3 memory at 1.8 GHz, giving it a memory bandwidth of 86.4 GB/s.
 The card performs faster than a single Radeon HD 2900 XT, and faster than 2 Radeon X1950 XTXs in Crossfire or 2 GeForce 7900 GTXs in SLI.
 The 8800 GTX also supports HDCP, but one major flaw is its older NVIDIA PureVideo processor that uses more CPU resources.
 Originally retailing for around US$600, prices came down to under US$400 before it was discontinued.
-The 8800 GTX was also very power hungry for its time, demanding up to 185 watts of power and requiring two 6-pin PCI-E power connectors to operate.
+The 8800 GTX was also very power hungry for its time, demanding up to 155 watts of power and requiring two 6-pin PCI-E power connectors to operate.
 The 8800 GTX also has 2 SLI connector ports, allowing it to support NVIDIA 3-way SLI for users who run demanding games at extreme resolutions such as 2560x1600.

-The 8800 Ultra, retailing at a higher price, is identical to the GTX architecturally, but features higher clocked shaders, core and memory.
-Nvidia later told the media the 8800 Ultra was a new stepping, creating less heat therefore clocking higher.
-Originally retailing from $800 to $1000, most users thought the card to be a poor value, offering only 10% more performance than the GTX but costing hundreds of dollars more.
+The 8800 Ultra, retailing at a higher price than the 8800 GTX, is identical to the GTX architecturally, but features higher clocked shaders, core and memory.
+Nvidia told the media in May 2007 that the 8800 Ultra was a new stepping, creating less heat therefore clocking higher.
+Originally retailing from $829, most users thought the card to be a poor value, offering only 10% more performance than the GTX but costing hundreds of dollars more.
 Prices dropped to as low as $200 before being discontinued on January 23, 2008.
 The core clock of the Ultra runs at 612 MHz, the shaders at 1.5 GHz, and finally the memory at 2.16 GHz, giving the Ultra a theoretical memory bandwidth of 103.7 GB/s.
 It has 2 SLI connector ports, allowing it to support Nvidia 3-way SLI.
 An updated dual slot cooler was also implemented, allowing for quieter and cooler operation at higher clock speeds.